This is another example of the scatalogical humour in Harry Potter that seems to delight so many younger readers.

 The name of the Weasley twins' product is AI-CŨNG-KHÔNG-Ị. This name uses the words Ai-Cũng 'everyone' from Voldemort's nickname and combines it with không ị, meaning 'not defecate'.
 The word ị, which means 'defecate' or 'faeces', originally represented the vocal sound supposedly made when a person is straining to pass stool, which is why I gloss it as 'umph'.

 The parallel between Voldemort's nickname and the name Ai-Cũng-Không-Ị is not terribly compelling but is passable.
 The product name incorporating ị is good in that it reproduces the juvenile feeling of 'poo'.
-All in all, this must be described as
+All in all, this must be described as Good!

 Note: Like the Mainland Chinese translator, the Vietnamese translator has been misled into thinking that 'sensation' means 'feeling or sensation', which is translated as Cảm Giác.